• Art magazine

 Donald Clarence Judd was born on June 3, 1928 in Excelsior Springs, Missouri.
 Missouri is located in the Midwest of the USA, Excelsior Springs is a small town with around 10,000 inhabitants on the border with Kansas.

-Excelsior Springs is almost 50 km northeast of KCMO (Kansas City, Missouri) and is just part of the Kansas City metropolitan region with currently around 2 million inhabitants and two Kansas Cities (in Missouri and Kansas).
+Excelsior Springs is located just 50 km northeast of KCMO (Kansas City, Missouri) and is just part of the Kansas City metropolitan area, which currently has around 2 million inhabitants and two Kansas Citys (in Missouri and Kansas) as its center.

-When Donald Judd grew up, Excelsior Springs had almost 5,000 inhabitants, in all of Missouri (the state is almost half as large as Germany), fewer people lived in Berlin (which with its almost 900 km² does not even have half a percent of the Missouri area).
+When Donald Judd was growing up, Excelsior Springs had a population of just under 5,000.
+In all of Missouri (the state is almost exactly half the size of Germany), fewer people lived than in Berlin today (which, at just under 900 km², is less than half a percent the size of Missouri).

-Judd was born on his grandparents' farm and spent his first years in a quiet and rural surroundings.
-Then moved to various other calm rural places in the United States, until the 18-year-old from 1946 to 1947 from school to military service (military service in the Korean War) "was allowed".
+Judd was born on his grandparents' farm and spent his early years in a quiet, rural setting.
+He then moved to various other quiet rural towns in the USA until, at just 18, he was "allowed" to transfer from school to military service (duty in the Korean War) from 1946 to 1947.

 The courses on the "Liberal Art College" of the Columbia had intensified Judd's interest in art, after graduating in philosophy he worked under Rudolf Wittkower and Meyer Schapiro (famous art historian who had to leave their home countries because of anti -Semitism) on a master's degree in art history .